 Lina received her law degree from Universidad del Rosario (Colombia).
 She has a specialized degree in tax law from Universidad del Rosario, a Masters in Gender Studies from Universidad Nacional de Colombia, and an LL.M. with a concentration in international law from Cardozo School of Law (Yeshiva University).
 She has been a law professor at Universidad del Rosario since 2005, where she teaches Obligations (Obligaciones), Sources of Obligations (Fuentes de las Obligaciones), and Legal Theory.

-Mariana Armond Paes is a legal historian from Brazil currently doing a PhD at the University of São Paulo (USP) and at the Max-Planck Institute for European Legal History (Frankfurt am Main).
-She holds a bachelor’s degree in Law (UFMG-2010) and a master’s degree in Law (USP-2014).
+Mariana Armond Dias Paes is researcher at the Max Planck Institute for European Legal History (Frankfurt am Main).
+She is also a Junior Research Group Leader at the Cluster of Excellence “Beyond Slavery and Freedom”.
+She holds a PhD in Law (USP-2018), a master’s degree in Law (USP-2014), and a bachelor’s degree in Law (UFMG-2010).
 She was a visiting researcher at the University of Michigan in 2013, funded by Fapesp (Fundação de Amparo à Pesquisa do Estado de São Paulo).
-Her current research focuses on property law over slaves and land in nineteenth-century Brazil, but she is also interested in contemporary slavery.
-Her future project (starting 2018) will focus on the Atlantic history of property law in the end of the eighteenth century and during the nineteenth century (Brazil and Angola).
+Her current research focuses on the Atlantic history of property law in the end of the eighteenth century and during the nineteenth century at Brazil and Angola.

 Nicolás M. Perrone joined Durham Law School as Lecturer in Law in September 2016.
 He holds an LLM and a PhD from the London School of Economics and Political Science (LSE), and degrees from the University of Buenos Aires and the Latin American Social Sciences Institute.
 Nicolás works in the field of international economic law, specialising in foreign investment law and policy.
 He has worked and consulted for the Argentine and Ecuadorian governments, IISD, UNCTAD and the OECD.